Alexis Tam: Early life and education

-Tam was born in Myanmar on July 1962.
+Tam was born in Myanmar in July 1962.
 He received a bachelor's degree in business administration from National Chengchi University and a bachelor's degree in law from China University of Political Science and Law.
-He also earned a master's degree in international business and entrepreneurship from the University of Glasgow along with a PhD in business Administration from Nankai University.
+He also earned a master's degree in international business and entrepreneurship from the University of Glasgow along with a PhD in business administration from Nankai University.
 Tam also has two higher education degrees in Portuguese language and culture from the Lisbon University Institute and human resource management and strategic management from the Catholic University of Portugal.

 Career

 Tam was the Chief of Office of the Chief Executive Fernando Chui's Office during December 2009 to December 2014.

+In 2023, Tam's retirement in December 2022 was announced.